pythonarcade/arcade/doc/get_started/how_to_get_help.rst

 It's ok if the output looks different from the example above.
-The second half of each line may change to reflect your arcade version, hardware, and operating system.
+The second half of each line may change to reflect your Arcade version, hardware, and operating system.

 You can copy and paste the output into Discord or GitHub using the